byronpineda225/VBA-challenge/README.md

 indicates a positive change; a red Yearly Change cell indicates a negative change; and a yellow Yearly Change indicates a zero change.

+As part of the Bonus section the VBA script will run on all worksheets, every year, just by running the script once.
+A message box pops up after completion indicating that all worksheets have been processed.

 Just as important credit is due to the coding logic/methods borrowed from VBA Session 3 class activities notably #6 and #7 and used for this homework.
 Those provided us with logic we could implement for checking the next row against current row and processing a batch of worksheets amongst other many other concepts such as the importance of commenting on your code.

 And finally credit goes to our study group that collaborated on this challenging assignment.